ab-maan-karim/cisco-devasc/README.md

 # cisco-devasc
-# Fot The purpose of learning cisco DEVNET
+# For The purpose of learning cisco DEVNET